This is the trailhead, but the only sign is about contaminated water (restrooms to the left of the photo; view east). |

 At the lower end of Las Vegas Wash, where the river of runoff from the Las Vegas Valley flows into Lake Mead, there is a deep, narrow, steep-walled canyon with water and vegetation.
 The vegetation (e.g., mesquite, saltcedar, saltbush, and cattail) and water create a riparian corridor that attracts birds and other wildlife from miles around.
 A short loop-trail runs down to the stream and back.

-The water isn't safe for swimming or drinking (it is, after all, urban runoff), but it does attract wildlife, and as one hiker said, this is about the only place in southern Nevada where you can go to enjoy the sounds of running water.
-You can enjoy the sights and sounds of the wash without hiking down the trail by walking over to the edge of the bluffs that overlook the wash. |
+The water isn't safe for swimming or drinking (it is, after all, urban runoff and water released from sewage treatment plants), but it does attract wildlife, and as one hiker said, this is about the only place in southern Nevada where you can enjoy the sounds of running water.

+Visitors can enjoy the sights and sounds of the wash without hiking down the trail.
+From the trailhead, just walk south to the edge of the bluffs and look down into the wash.
 The Park Service is rehabilitating and re-vegetating the area using native vegetation, so this should be an interesting place to hike and watch the progress.

-Link to map.
+Link to map. |

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this is a safe hike, but don't get in the water here because it is urban runoff contaminated with who knows what.
-The edge of the bluffs overlooking the wash provide an elevated observation platform for listening to the water and watching for wildlife; but, watch your footing out on the edge.
-Also, part of the trail runs steeply along the top of narrow dirt ridges, so watch your step along there too. |
+The edge of the bluffs overlooking the wash provide an elevated observation platform for listening to the water and watching for wildlife, but watch your footing out on the edge.
+Also, part of the trail runs steeply along the top of narrow dirt ridges, so watch your step along there too.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, this is a short hike, so just bring what you need of the 10 Essentials.